 Dysregulation of the immune system can lead to an increased susceptibility to infections, autoimmune manifestations and cancer.
 While research on immunodeficiencies has so far been primarily focused on the susceptibility to pathogens, the fact that a dysregulated immune system can also lead to malignancy has been largely neglected until recently.
-We study patients suffering from inherited defects of the immune systems, so-called inborn errors of immunity (IEI), formerly known as primary immunodeficiencies, as (mono)genetic diseases provide unique opportunities to unravel genotype to phenotype relationships and to elucidate the pathogenic mechanisms of immune system disorders and their interaction with malignancy.

 We want to uncover the molecular processes underlying IEIs in order to decipher the highly complex signaling pathways of the human body that are relevant for immunodeficiencies and cancer susceptibility.
 The investigations of these fundamental mechanisms have an enormous impact on how we understand the development of malignancies.
 We study the interplay of genes and pathways that play a role in malignant and immune system disorders to enhance our molecular understanding of these diseases.